junxit/us-congress-bills-115/bill.md

       - **(ii)** The frequency of use by veterans of telemedicine.
       - **(iii)** The productivity of health care providers.
       - **(iv)** Wait times for an appointment for the receipt of health care from the Department.
-      - **(v)** The reduction, if any, in the use by veterans of in-person services at Department facilities and non-Department facilities.
+      - **(v)** The use by veterans of in-person services at Department facilities and non-Department facilities.
     - **(D)** The types of appointments for the receipt of telemedicine furnished by the Department that were provided during the one-year period preceding the submittal of the report.
-    - **(E)** The number of appointments for the receipt of telemedicine furnished by the Department that were requested during such period, disaggregated by Veterans Integrated Service Network.
+    - **(E)** The number of appointments for the receipt of telemedicine furnished by the Department that were requested during such period, disaggregated by medical facility.
-    - **(F)** Savings by the Department, if any, including travel costs, of furnishing health care through the use of telemedicine during such period.
+    - **(F)** Savings by the Department, if any, including travel costs, from furnishing health care through the use of telemedicine during such period.